First Unitarian Society is a welcoming congregation for everyone, including people with special needs.

 We believe in the inherent worth and dignity of every person and acceptance of one another.
 For some children, meaningful participation in classes may require extra assistance.
 There are inclusion buddies who can work one-on-one with children in the classroom to help make our classes accessible to all children.
-Please contact the Director of Children’s Religious Education, Leslie Ross, or call 608-233-9774 x119 for more information.
+Please contact the Director of Children’s Religious Exploration, Leslie Ross, or call 608-233-9774 x119 for more information.
 There are places outside both auditoriums where you can hear the service but have room for your child to wiggle or talk.

 Questions and Feedback

 If you have questions, please don’t hesitate to contact us.
 Call 608-233-9774 and ask for Monica Nolan or ask any of the greeters or ushers.

 Please contact us with your questions and needs – we’ll be happy to try to make everything work well for you.
 Please provide feedback on how we can make our space more welcoming for you and how we can make this webpage better.

 For more information on UU accessibility nationwide, contact Equual Access at www.equualaccess.org.